Stable minimal hypersurfaces in $\mathbf{R}^5$: Geometric Estimates for -Bubbles

-\begin{remark} Since the universal cover of $\Sigma$ satisfies the same spectral Ricci curvature condition, the Poincar{\'e} conjecture implies that $\Sigma$ is a finite quotient of $S^3$. \end{remark}

-For the remainder of the section we prove the volume bound for $\Sigma$.
+It remains to prove the volume bound for $\Sigma$.
 The strategy is to exploit the concavity properties of a weighted isoperimetric profile.
-These arguments extend the strategy of Bray's proof of the Bishop volume comparison from \cite{Bray:thesis} (see also \cite{Brendle:scal}).
+These arguments extend the strategy of Bray's proof of the Bishop volume comparison from \cite{Bray:thesis} (we follow the exposition in \cite{Brendle:scal}).